giada1198/A-B-Machines/README.md

 ## Getting Started

-### Compile openFrameworks without Xcode
+### Install Command Line Tools

-openFramewroks has troubles with being compiled by [Xcode 10](https://forum.openframeworks.cc/t/xcode-10-0-build-errors/30447/6) and getting access to camera in macOS 10.4 Mojave.
-The simplest solution is Removing Xcode and only using Command Line Tools to compile and run projects.
+openFramewroks seems have troubles with being compiled by [Xcode 10](https://forum.openframeworks.cc/t/xcode-10-0-build-errors/30447/6) and getting access to webcams in macOS 10.4 Mojave.
+The simplest solution is removing Xcode and only using Command Line Tools to compile and run projects.

 Launch the Terminal and type the following command string: